Extended Academic Programs

 The purpose of UNC Charlotte's FE Exam Review is to help engineers prepare for the NCEES Fundamentals of Engineering examination.
 Specifically, this course is designed to prepare individuals from all sub-disciplines for the morning portion of the FE Exam as well as prepare those who will be taking the FE-Other Disciplines afternoon portion (formerly called the FE-General).

-Starting in Fall 2011, the course will be offered solely as an online, self-paced review course which will be designed to supplement and guide self study.
+The course is offered as an online, self-paced review course which will be designed to supplement and guide self study.
 Each online module will emphasize step-by-step solutions to problems similar to those on the exam.
 Therefore, terms, formulas and concepts are explained relative to solving exam problems.
 Additionally, special attention is dedicated to connecting material and textbook content back to the NCEES FE-Supplied Reference Handbook; the only resource permitted on exam day.

 Benefits of this Review CourseHave you forgotten information that you studied several years ago?
 Did your undergraduate study fail to focus on applications or on solving inter-disciplinary problems?
 Do you find it hard to get started and stay on schedule when studying on your own?